 One person’s insurance fraud affects all policyholders.

 Insurance fraud is a serious crime with serious consequences.
 Maryland Auto Insurance has created a Special Investigations Unit specifically to detect and deter insurance fraud for the protection of our drivers.
-Auto insurance fraud affects all of our policyholders causing premium rates to rise yearly.
+Auto insurance fraud affects all of our policyholders, causing premium rates to rise yearly.
 Our MAIF Special Investigation Unit is another way we help our customers maintain their affordable insurance premiums.
+If you want more information on the auto insurance our company provides to the public in Maryland, see About Car Insurance.

 Insurance fraud could raise premiums up to $300 a year.

 You can help fight insurance fraud.
 If you suspect fraud, contact local law enforcement, Maryland Auto Insurance Fund, or the National Insurance Crime Bureau.

 All Hotline Calls are Free and Anonymous.